yatesco/seafile-docs/deploy_pro/roles_permissions.md

 Users can invite a guest user by providing his/her email address, system will email the invite link to the user.

-If you want to block certain email addresses for the invitation, you can define a blacklist, e.g.
+**Tip:** If you want to block certain email addresses for the invitation, you can define a blacklist, e.g.

 ```
 INVITATION_ACCEPTER_BLACKLIST = ["a@a.com", "*@a-a-a.com", r".*@(foo|bar).com", ]